QUARTET StudyQuadruple Ultra-low-dose Treatent for Hypertension

 - Either be on no medication at all, or only one medication for treatment of high blood pressure

-If you think you satisfy the inclusion criteria then please call 1800 971 022 and ask to speak with the QUARTET Study Co-ordinator.
+If you think you satisfy the inclusion criteria then please use the “Register Your Interest” button above or call 1800 971 022 and ask to speak with the QUARTET Study Co-ordinator.

 Copyright © CCRE.
 All Rights Reserved